El-jawsagy/gitflow/README.md

 ## Main Branches
 - **Master Branch**
-  - Represents production-ready code
+  - Represents production-ready code (the client live version)
-  - Always deployable
+  - Always deployable (That mean the version must be bug free)
-  - Tagged with version numbers
+  - Tagged with version numbers (always have a Tag Number like 1.0.0)
+  -
+- **Staging Branch**
+  - Used for preparing a new release
+  - Branched off from `develop`
+  - Merged into `develop` and `master`

 - **Develop Branch**
   - Integration branch for ongoing work